-Their project, Eco-Sustainable Gardens: Empowering Minority Women, addresses food insecurity among Mbororo women in Cameroon.
+Their project, Eco-Sustainable Gardens: Empowering Minority Women, addresses food insecurity.
+This is most noteworthy among Mbororo women in Cameroon.
 Eco-Sustainable Gardens works with minority women to establish gardens for household consumption and income generation.
-In addition, they encouraging gardening practices with a low ecological footprint.
-Plus creating a line of monies for themselves
+In addition, they are also encouraging gardening practices with a low ecological footprint.
+Plus creating a line of monies for themselves.

-Food Tank had the opportunity to talk with Ukeme and discuss his Eco-Sustainable Gardens project and his thoughts on minority group access to food, maintaining healthy soils, and climate-smart agriculture.
+In addition, Food Tank had the opportunity to talk with Ukeme.
+As well as discuss his Eco-Sustainable Gardens project.
+Moreover his thoughts on minority group access to food.
+Finally maintaining healthy soils, and climate-smart agriculture.

 Food Tank (FT): Congratulations on your project Eco-Sustainable Gardens: Empowering Minority Women winning the BCFN YES!
 Competition in 2015.
 Could you tell us about the project?